-Losing the mucus plug is considered an early sign of labor.
-Even then, losing the mucus plug does not mean labor is imminent.
+Losing the mucus plug is considered an early sign of labor. so many expecting mothers wonders Will Labor Start Immediately After Losing Mucus Plug.
+Even though losing the mucus plug is an early sign of labor, losing it does not mean labor is imminent.
 Labor could be hours away or it could likely start within the next 2 to 3 weeks.
 Also, some mothers lose their mucus plug only after they enter labor.

 Can You Go Into Labor Without Losing Mucus Plug?